minseok127/atomsnap/README.md

 		- Releases a version and invoking the user-defined free function when no threads reference it.

 - Writer Operations
+	- atomsnap_make_version(gate, alloc_arg)
+		- Allocates memory for an atomsnap_version.
+		- Calls a user-defined allocation function with alloc_arg.
 	- atomsnap_exchange_version(gate, version)
 		- Unconditionally replaces the gate’s version with the given version.
 	- atomsnap_compare_exchange_version(gate, old_version, new_version)